hamidafghan/SIR-Model/README.md

 `python3 main.py`

-Here is a tiny example how to model the social contain and plot the SIR.
+Here is a tiny example how to model the social contagion and plot the SIR.

 In `utils/Graph.py` file, you may customize to your own graph.